kirbaintkirb/worldbuilding-obsidian/src/RELIGIONS/Sanatorism.md

 - Sebastian the 76th: attained sanity through archery, lucid dreaming and arsenic.
 Depicted with a green bow and arrow

-- Garza the 108th: The most recent sanity, attained through swimming, limbic exploration and exploding.
+- Garza the 108th: (Patron of [[City-State of Villuvi|Villuvi]]) The most recent sanity, attained through swimming, limbic exploration and exploding.
 Depicted with a glass bowl atop his head,

 ## Rituals